 If you’ve had breast cancer, you may be at risk of developing endometrial cancer.
 Doctors and researchers have found that tamoxifen, a drug used as breast cancer treatment, specifically increases the risk of endometrial cancer.

 Tamoxifen blocks breast cancer cells from using estrogen.
 The drug can also trigger cells in the uterus to grow and divide too quickly, leading to abnormal growths and, in some cases, endometrial cancer.
-The longer you take tamoxifen, the higher your risk of uterine cancer.
+The longer a person takes tamoxifen, the higher their risk of uterine cancer.

 Read about new treatments for endometrial cancer.